gaehlerm/SoftwareEngineering/README.md

 ### Worker Classes

 Member variables of a worker class should be private because they should not be accessed from the outside.
 They should not be accessed through raw setter or getter methods.
 Member variables in a worker class should be encapsulated within the class and accessed only by the methods of the class.
 These variables can be considered as intermediate results of internal calculations.
 They are not intended to be public.
 Neither directly nor via accessor methods.
 Hence, there is certainly no reason to write setter methods in worker classes.
 And there is hardly ever a reason to write a pure getter method.
+And no, writing a getter method for testing purposes is akin to making a private method puplic in order to test it.
+This is just bad programming practice.

 ### Delegating Classes